Delhi Police arrests 2 more in Sidhu Moosewala murder case | Law-Order

 Delhi Police arrests 2 more in Sidhu Moosewala murder case

-Two more people allegedly involved in the killing of popular Punjabi singer Sidhu Moosewala have been arrested by Delhi Polices Special Cell, officials said on Monday.
+Two more people, including the one who shot popular Punjabi singer Sidhu Moosewala from a close range, have been arrested by Delhi Polices Special Cell, officials said on Monday.
 A senior police officer said Bhiwani, a native of Haryana, handles the operations of Lawrence Bishnoi gang in Rajasthan.

 - Country: